- Do I need to apply for a short stay ‘C’ visa?

 Do note that there could be extra charges with the application, such as consular fees.
 You will also need to take into account the cost of professional translation of any of your documents.

-If your application is approved, your Irish visa will be stamped in your passport, indicating your right to travel to Ireland.
+If your application is approved, your Irish visa will be stamped in your passport and you will be able to travel to Ireland.

-If your visa application is rejected, you will be sent a ‘letter of refusal’ which explains why your application was not accepted.
+If your visa application is rejected, you will be sent a letter of refusal.
+This letter will outline the reasons why your application has been rejected and also let you know if you’re eligible for an appeal.

 What do I need to do when I arrive in Ireland?